Limehouse Property Guide

 Limehouse is one of the most desirable areas of East London.
 Like nearby Docklands, this area was transformed from an industrial port in the late 20th century, becoming an attractive riverside neighbourhood.
-With elegant homes with river views and great amenities, the area is loved for its unique character.
-To find out more on what living in Limehouse has to offer, check out our Limehouse Area Guide.
+With elegant properties, stunning river views and great amenities, the area is loved for its unique character.
+To find out more on owning a property and living in Limehouse, check out our Limehouse Property Guide.

 - Limehouse Transport